KeetonMartin/KeetonMartin/README.md

 Check out my website to see my projects in action: [KeetonMartin.com](https://keetonmartin.com)

 ## :man_office_worker: Career
 In August 2022, I started as a Software Engineer (AMTS) at Salesforce in San Francisco.
-I currently work on the Automation Data Pipeline team, primarily on Flow, which is an automation product.
+I currently work on the Automation Engine Core team, primarily on Flow, which is an automation product.
 I interned at Salesforce previously, in the summer of 2021 and in the summer of 2020.
+I moved to NYC, staying on my same team in October 2023.
+I was promoted to the MTS level in February 2024.

 ## :mortar_board: College / Undergrad
 In May 2022, I graduated from Haverford College with a Bachelor's of Science in Computer Science.
 I also minored in Statistics, and in Neuroscience.